-Denver's growth accentuates the need for protecting and expanding our tree canopy, as well as enhancing green infrastructure technology and finding new ways to be drought tolerant in the face of climate change.
-Green infrastructure is defined as natural or built systems that use roots, soils, vegetation and other natural processes to capture and treat stormwater runoff.
+Denver's growth accentuates the need for protecting and expanding the tree canopy, as well as enhancing green infrastructure technology and finding new ways to utilize drought tolerant measures in the face of climate change.
+Green infrastructure is defined as natural or built systems that use roots, soils or vegetation and natural processes to capture and treat stormwater runoff.
+The Loretto Heights campus has an existing ditch and retention pond that can help meet green infrastructure needs.

-The benefits of green infrastructure are often difficult to pinpoint into a specific field since they can provide multiple benefits across many different disciplines.Forinstance, agreen infrastructure facility can provide environmental, economic and quality of life benefits to the community, as well as help improve water and air quality, reduce flood risks and heat island effect, absorb local carbon emissions, increasephysicalactivity, improvemental wellbeing, reduce stress, lower traffic speeds, and improve property values.
-The diagram below highlights how green infrastructure sits at the overlap of the environment, economic and quality-of-life.
+The benefits of green infrastructure are often difficult to pinpoint to a specific field since they provide benefits across several disciplines.
+For instance, a green infrastructure facility can provide things such as: environmental, economic and quality-of-life benefits to the community by helping improve water and air quality, reduce flood risks and heat island effect, absorb local carbon emissions, improve mental wellbeing, reduce stress, lower traffic speeds, and improve property values.